Ladder falls

 - Elevating platform

-- Harness and fall arrest device
+- Harness and fall arrest connecting device